-- 17. The reporting institution should classify each of its off-balance sheet exposures into one of the following 18 standard items and report the principal amount and the RWA of each exposure based on the instructions set out in Section C. - 18.
-Credit conversion factors (CCFs) for items 1 to 9 are set out section 118(1) of the BCR.
-CCFs for items 10 to 18 are set out in sections 118(2) and 120 of the BCR (also see paragraphs 19 to 21 for explanation).
+18. The reporting institution should classify its off-balance sheet exposures into the appropriate standard items listed below and report the principal amount and the RWA of each exposure based on the instructions set out in Section C.

+19. Credit conversion factors (CCFs) for items 1 to 9 are set out in section 118(1) of the BCR.
+CCFs for items 10 to 17 and 24 are set out in sections 118(2) and 120 of the BCR respectively (also see paragraphs 20 to 24 for explanation).

 Item Nature of item

 1. Direct credit substitutes

 2. Transaction-related contingencies

 3. Trade-related contingencies

 4. Asset sales with recourse

 5. Forward asset purchases

 6. Partly paid-up shares and securities

-Forward forward deposits placed
+7. Forward forward deposits placed